Hockney close to home with Yorkshire landscape show

 The idea is developed on film in one work that features 18 screens displayed as one large grid, each section slightly out of synch with the next and capturing the same scene but at different times.

 "At first you think it's a bit of a novelty," he said of using the iPad for his art.
-"It took me a while to realize it's quite a serious tool.
-I've no doubt it's a marvelous new tool."
+"It took me a while to realise it's quite a serious tool.
+I've no doubt it's a marvellous new tool."

 But it is not simply out with the old, in with the new for Hockney.